tyrneh/options-implied-probability/TECHNICAL_README.md

 - When `method` is `None`, `RND` defaults to a raw SVI slice, while `RNDSurface` defaults to an SSVI surface.
 - Use `"svi-jw"` to seed the slice fitter in Jump-Wings parameters; `"bspline"` keeps the legacy smoothing spline.
 - On term structures, choose between theorem-backed `"ssvi"` or a penalty-stitched raw SVI surface via `"raw_svi"`.
-- `strict_no_arbitrage=True` enforces butterfly and calendar checks (SSVI inequalities, calendar margins, and the raw SVI crossedness diagnostic).
+- `strict_no_arbitrage=True` enforces butterfly and calendar checks (SSVI inequalities and monotone θ when fitting SSVI; butterfly diagnostics, calendar crossedness, and an automatic Gatheral α-tilt when stitching raw SVI slices).

 Diagnostics from SVI calibration, including the selected JW parameters, weights, and optimiser lineage, are attached to the fitted smile via `vol_curve.diagnostics`.
 You can log progress by installing handlers on the package logger exposed through `oipd.logging.configure_logging()`.